To find out more information about our products, our products’ performance or guarantees, or for installation tips, please reference the links below.

 - How do you weight down the Great Horned Owl?
 Can you fill it with water?

-- How do you weight down the Rotating-Head Owl?
+- How do you weight down the Rotating-Head Owl or SOL-R Action Owl?

 Remove the plug found on the bottom of the owl.
 Fill the base with gravel, sand, soil, or pebbles (enough for the owl to become stable).
-Do NOT use water or other liquids.
+Do not use water or other liquids.
 Replace the plug.
+Do not hang by its head; this can cause the turning mechanism to stop working.

 Bird-X® and Deer-X® should last more than one season, but will depend on the amount of direct sun and other harsh conditions.
 It’s best to remove and store the netting away from the sunlight once protection is no longer needed.

-- What do I do if a bird should get caught in the netting?
+- What should I do if a bird gets caught in the netting?

 This rarely happens, although it may be possible for a small bird to get caught in the netting.
 If you find a bird in the net, it should be easy to get it untangled by carefully working it loose or by cutting a strand or two of the net.

-- How can such a light net such as Deer-X? deter such a large animal?
+- How can a light net like Deer-X® deter such a large animal?

 The same way that delicate spider webs deter large human beings.